Touch My Body: Chart performance

-Throughout Australasia and Europe, the song managed to peak within the top five in several countries.
-In Australia, "Touch My Body" debuted at number twenty on the singles chart, during the week of April 4, 2008.
-The following week, the song reached its peak of number seventeen, where it spent two weeks, and had a total chart trajectory of ten weeks.
 On April 11, 2008, "Touch My Body" debuted at number forty-five on the Ö3 Austria Top 40 chart.
 The song peaked at number ten, and fell out of the chart in its tenth week, while it was at fifty-seven.
 The song achieved moderate success in both the Flemish and Wallonian territories in Belgium, peaking at numbers fourteen and thirty-three, respectively.
 Making its debut at its peak position of number sixteen, "Touch My Body" charted for a total of nineteen weeks in France, before falling out on October 4, 2008.
 "Touch My Body" became one of Carey's strongest charting singles in Germany, debuting at number ten on the Media Control Charts.
 The following week, the song moved up three places to number seven, before completing its ten-week run on the singles chart.
 On the Dutch Top 40chart, the song made its debut at number twenty-seven.
 Seven weeks later, the song peaked at number fourteen, before dropping outside the top 40 three weeks later, ending its eleven-week trajectory.
-"Touch My Body" entered the New Zealand Singles Chart at number eleven, during the week dated March 31, 2008.
-In total, the song spent two weeks at its peak position of number three, and a total of ten weeks on the chart.
 In both Norway and Sweden, the song saw moderate success, peaking at numbers ten and fourteen, and lasting on the chart for five and six weeks, respectively.
 On April 20, 2008, "Touch My Body" debuted and peaked at number three on the Swiss Music Charts, spending a total of twelve weeks on the chart.
-On the Japan Hot 100, the song peaked at number two, and the full-length ringtone was certified Gold by the Recording Industry Association of Japan (RIAJ).
-On the UK Singles Chart, "Touch My Body" debuted at number ninety-nine, from just one day of release.
-The following week, the song leapt to number six on the chart, before peaking at number five in its third week.
-In total, "Touch My Body" spent thirteen weeks within the UK charts, and has estimated sales of over 120,000 units.